dennyzhang/remote-commands-servers/README.md

                         A list of ip-port.
 Separated by comma --command_list COMMAND_LIST
-                        A list of commands to run --ssh_username SSH_USERNAME
+                        A list of commands to run --command_file COMMAND_FILE
+                        File to host bash command.
+If --command_list no given, use this one --ssh_username SSH_USERNAME
                         SSH username
   --ssh_key_file SSH_KEY_FILE